jluebeck/jluebeck.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Bioinformatics postdoc working with Vineet Bafna at UC San Diego.
 We study extrachromosomal DNA and genomic focal amplifications - developing methods to detect and reconstruct them using a variety of different technologies.
+I also lead the [AmpliconSuite GitHub organization](https://github.com/AmpliconSuite) and manage the development of [AmpliconRepository.org](https://ampliconrepository.org/).

-### Some stuff I work on
+### Tools I built or maintain
-The following tools are available on [Github](https://github.com/jluebeck):
+The following tools are available on [GitHub](https://github.com/jluebeck):

 #### 1. Detecting and reconstructing focal amplifications:
 - [**AmpliconArchitect**](https://github.com/jluebeck/AmpliconArchitect): Detect and analyze focal amplifications with NGS data.
 Originally developed by Viraj Deshpande - I am a maintainer of this codebase.